Scott's Photographica Collection

 This camera was

-patented by William Schmid of Brooklyn, New York USA.
+patented by William Schmid of Brooklyn, New York.
 The patent rights were assigned to E. & H. T. Anthony & Co., New York City.
 Anthony marketed this camera as the Schmid Detective camera.

 Sadly, I don't own a Schmid Detective camera.
 Why not follow this link to the George Eastman House where you can